Get Your Family Dispute Case Packet — Private, Fast, Affordable

 | You need | $5,000 retainer + $350/hr | — | 5 minutes |

-Or Starter — $199 | Compare plans
+Or Compare plans | Compare plans

-BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage California arbitrations independently.
+BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage arbitrations independently — no law firm required.

 This content is for informational purposes only and does not constitute legal advice.
-Consult a licensed California attorney for guidance specific to your situation.
+Consult a licensed attorney for guidance specific to your situation.

 Introduction to Family Dispute Arbitration

 Family disputes, encompassing issues such as child custody, visitation rights, spousal support, and property division, can often become emotionally charged and complex.
-Traditionally, such disputes have been resolved through the court system, which, while thorough, can be time-consuming, costly, and public.
-Family dispute arbitration offers a compelling alternative, providing a streamlined, confidential, and potentially more amicable process for resolving disagreements outside the courtroom.
+Traditionally, such disputes have been resolved through the court system, which, while thorough, can be time-consuming, costly, and public. family dispute arbitration offers a compelling alternative, providing a streamlined, confidential, and potentially more amicable process for resolving disagreements outside the courtroom.
 Especially in diverse communities like Berkeley, California 94702, arbitration accommodates a broad spectrum of cultural and individual needs, promoting fair and respectful resolution.

 Legal Framework Governing Arbitration in California